 Nicotine replacement therapy (NRT), anti-depressants and other medication have all been shown to help smokers without mental health problems to stop smoking and they may also be helpful for people with depression or schizophrenia.
 NRT appears to be more effective when combined with a talking therapy.

-For advice on stopping smoking and which treatments might be suitable for you, talk to your GP, a pharmacist or a health visitor.
-They will also be able to signpost you to services for smokers in your area.
+For advice on stopping smoking and which treatments might be suitable for you, talk to your doctor, a pharmacist or a health visitor.
+They will also be able to point you to services for smokers in your area.

 NHS Smoking Helplines

 - England & Wales: 0800 16 9 016 9